kennytilton/mxtodomvc/README.md

 Again, some concrete examples...
 #### on-change handlers, or "observers"
-In the example above, the `:class` property of a proxy `li` instance gained or lost the "completed" class as the user toggeled the model to-do's `:completed` property via an `onclick` handler.
+In the example above, the `:class` property of a proxy `li` instance gained or lost the "completed" string as the user toggleed the model to-do's `:completed` property via an `onclick` handler.
 Great, but how does the actual DOM `li` classlist get changed?

-Changing properties manifest themselves as a useful application via on-change callbacks we call "observers".
+Changing properties manifest themselves via on-change callbacks we call "observers".
 When `A` changes, an observer can:
 * mutate properties outside the Matrix graph; or
 * enqueue Matrix writes to other properties for execution immediately after the current write.